 I can be brutally honest whit myself and admit that it needs a complete redesign.
 I have a plan; I want to apply all I've learned in the past six months and apply it to the site.
 Hopefully, that will happen in the next two months.
 It's a lot of work, and I will need some help.
 If you are a frequent user of the site and would like to participate in a usability test with me, I will find a way to compensate for your time.
 Usability tests are meant to test not the user but the site itself; what are the pain points, and what can be improved.
 If it's something, you would like to be part of, please contact me at karine@kabostudio.com.
 It's part of the process to create a better site.
 It will also help me build my portfolio while searching for a new job.
 If you are still here and read all of this, thank you.
 The more and more I realize that I'm not afraid of changes as the alternative means no evolution, and that, my friend, scares me more than any bad decisions or turns I could ever take.
 I want to keep pushing the business side of Kabostudio and create something that inspires people to explore art and feel the same joy it brings me.
 I'm not done just yet.
 Change like this takes time, so I want to thank each of you who stuck by me while I transformed the business into something better.
 In the meantime Have a wonderful summer I'll still try and update you, you can follow me on instagram or Join me for the free weekend retreat Make Create Express I'm also part of Book of days Please consider using my links if you register for any of these collaborative classes as it will help me stay in business.
 PS If you have class and have not downloaded your videos, I recommend that you do; I don't plan to interrupt the service, but with big changes, you can't plan everything and you never know how smooth the transition between site will be, and you better be safe.
 Again have a wonderful summer, with all my love Karine I'm super excited to announce that I'll be one of the teachers for the Make Create Express 22-23 workshop this year.
 I'll be offering up a lesson about watercolour still life.
 They are my go to when I want to try a new medium or get out of an art strut plus, I find still life to be so much fun to create along with 28 other teachers from around the world.
 Make Create Express is a year-long mixed media adventure that kicks off with a FREE Creative Retreat weekend-The Tempter Sessions (open to all).
 With such a wide range of lessons, you will surely learn new techniques and processes and discover new ways to express your unique creativity.
 And did I mention that there is a FREE weekend event where you can access 28 lessons?
 All absolutely free!
 My main lessons for the year-long workshop are both projects with watercolour and gouache, one in which I'll show you how I create watercolour portraits whit intent and meaning and a project on 2point perspective to draw your perfect room.
 While I teach you these techniques, I'll also talk about the process behind them and how it helps me be better at storytelling through my art.
 Find out more Join us for the FREE Creative Retreat weekend on the 9th & 10th of July Or join us for the year-long adventure- Make Create Express 22-23, which includes all of the tempter sessions plus a new lesson each week for a year (over 84 lessons!!!).
 I had so much fun creating mine; read more about them here I've been juggling with ideas for a whileI have two new offers in the store for you.
 You can now get gift cards redeemable on anything in the store.
 Classes and original art.

 Something to add to your wish list for your next birthday, maybe?
 Many of my recent creations will be added soon as well.
 My second new offering came from a need to connect deeper with my followers.
 Sharing what I know and inspiring people is one of the most rewarding things.
 I am now offering one-on-one sessions in 1, 2 or 3 hours format.
 Either via webcam, but if you are local, in-person is also possible.
 A session can either be in English or French.
 There is a drop-down pre-selection, but I will be happy to discuss it before an appointment if you want to learn something else.
 Whether you need help with a specific thing, wish to talk about mediums, paint under my guidance, I invite you to connect with me and see the possibilities.
 Small groups are also possible.
-Simply contact me for availability and planning your creative event. clic on picture to learn more.
-Many years ago, I bought a set of watercolours on a friend's recommendation.
-I love it; the pigmentation was rich and deep.
-I used the set a lot before discovering Daniel Smith watercolour, and it became my new favourite child.
-Still, I would come back to it and remember how good the sets are from time to time.
-My only problem was the limited number of colours and that I didn't remember the brand name.
-You see, I ordered it from overseas, it was not a local brand, and the packaging had no indication whatsoever!
-Poor marketing strategy for sure.
-Earlier this year, I stumbled upon a set called White nights that stated that they were previously called St-Petersburg, and I was like: That's it!
-Finally, find it.
-Let's see if they have more colours than the basic 36 set I already had.
-I was happy to find out that yes!
-If you ask me, it's still poorly branded, but I got the set of 6 newest colours (pastel) and the set of 9 colours of 2019.
-They did not disappoint!
-I own a few pastel watercolours, of none have the vibrancy these have!
-The bright colours are as yummy.
-The caput mortuum is super rich.
-I can highly recommend them.
-The complete set will last you forever.
-If you are looking for a professional quality foundation set of watercolours, I saw the original St-Petersbourg 36 colours set on amazon for less than CAD 40 a still.
-I paid around $75. to see them in action, here is a timelapse of a painting I did with the new colours + 2 PWC light flesh colours and gouache for the background.
-Enjoy!
-See how rich those pigments are. |
+Simply contact me for availability and planning your creative event. clic on picture to learn more. |

 KabostudioMixed media artist, doll maker and online teacher always looking for new ways to explore my imaginary world filled with pop culture, animals and timeless characters.
 Archives